Estimated reading time: 4 minutes

 Although he’s only been on the team for a few months, Canup enjoys contacting companies in the consumer packaged goods (CPG) industry.

 “So far, I’ve had the most success with CPG companies,” Canup said.
-“Our Kimberly-Clark Corporation success story really resonates with me and I communicate that story well.
+“A leading CPG company's success story really resonates with me and I communicate that story well.
 Every consumer has bought products that they weren’t satisfied with, and that story shows how our platform can help companies save money and avoid losing customers.”

 His favorite part about Stratifyd is the company’s emphasis on both personal and professional growth.